Editor’s note: This post was originally published on 3/2/17 and has been updated for accuracy and comprehension.

 So, for example, if you wanted to change a call-to-action (CTA) button on the home page into something more specific, like “get a quote,” you will estimate its impact, effort, metrics and performance – and then measure its impact as the weeks go on.

-As you collect data and perform analysis, you’ll know exactly how effective each button, page and element is on the website so you can make continuous improvements.
+As you collect data and perform analyses, you’ll know exactly how effective each button, page and element is on the website so you can make continuous improvements.